 A. Money-laundering (article 7)

 Has your country instituted a domestic regulatory and supervisory regime for banks and non-bank financial institutions or other bodies particularly susceptible to money-laundering in order to detect and deter all forms of money-laundering (art.
 7, para.
 1 (a))?
+[Switzerland: include UNCAC consideration]

 Yes No